NEOMA Business School

 This program is an exchange program, offering many classes in English in additional to the local language.
 Students will take class with local French students as well as students from all over the world earning their full degree or studying abroad at NEOMA.
 This is an academically rigorous program and also requires students to adjust to a new educational model.
 Courses typically include only a final exam / project on which the entire course grade is based.
 Check out the 2017-2018 NEOMA Fact Sheet to learn more about this program option!

-View pre-approved courses at Reims: NEOMA Course Equivalencies to learn how NEOMA courses transfer to USD.
+View pre-approved courses at Reims: NEOMA Pre-Approved Course Equivalencies to learn how NEOMA courses transfer to USD.
 NOTE: Core curriculum designations on this list pertain to OLD core only.

 Many courses have been reviewed to transfer back to USD so be sure to review the pre-approved courses listing above in tandem with the courses during your anticipated term abroad.
 If there is a course you are interested in not listed on the pre-approved list, please contact Alana Franklin.